Hi-Angel/notes-backup/virtual-machines.md

 It's based on this article https://iximiuz.com/en/posts/from-docker-container-to-bootable-linux-disk-image/

-First of all, the container needs to have kernel and a bootloader installed, here I assume it's done and the bootloader is Grub.

 1. Create the image `truncate 5G testfile`
 2. Create a partitions with a script
     ```